DeGym/contracts/src/staking/docs.md

 # StakeManager and BondPool Frontend Integration Guide

-This guide provides instructions for integrating the StakeManager and BondPool contracts with a Next.js frontend using MetaMask and web3.js.
+This guide provides comprehensive instructions for integrating the StakeManager and BondPool contracts with a Next.js frontend using MetaMask and web3.js.

+## Contract Overview

+### StakeManager

+The StakeManager contract is responsible for managing the overall staking system.
+It handles the deployment of BondPools, tracks total staked amounts and bond weights, and manages reward distribution.

+Key features:
+- Deploy individual BondPools for users
+- Update and distribute rewards
+- Manage global staking parameters (decay constant, basis points)

+### BondPool

+The BondPool contract represents an individual user's staking pool.
+It allows users to create bonds, unbond their tokens, and manage their rewards.

+Key features:
+- Create bonds with specific amounts and lock durations
+- Unbond tokens after the lock period
+- Calculate and update bond weights
+- Manage individual user rewards

 ## Setup